almontez/Parkminder-Street-Cleaning-WebApp/README.md

 - a sticky navbar
 - about the application page with instructions
 - a searchable map with zoom functionalities
-- Pop ups that display street cleaning data
+- map pop ups that display street cleaning data
 - a reminder form that connects to the email microservice
 - and a FAQ section with an accordion component.